Netflix new series – Vikings Valhalla

 What is Valhalla in Vikings?
 Valhalla, Old Norse Valhöll, in Norse mythology, the hall of slain warriors, who live there blissfully under the leadership of the god Odin.
 Valhalla is depicted as a splendid palace, roofed with shields, where the warriors feast on the flesh of a boar slaughtered daily and made whole again each evening.

-Both Vikings the HBO series and Vikings Valhalla were dominantly filmed in Ireland in the Wicklow Mountains and Guinness Estate other locations include the stunning vistas of Iceland, the wilds of Sault Ste Marie in Canada, various locations in the UK and of course the studios
+The primary filming locations of the show were in Ireland although some scenes were filmed in Norway and France.
+Both Vikings the HBO series and Vikings Valhalla were dominantly filmed in Ireland in the Wicklow Mountains and Guinness Estate other locations include the stunning vistas of Iceland, the wilds of Sault Ste Marie in Canada, various locations in the UK, Iceland, and France and of course the studios.

 Iceland – Skógafoss